PhD Defense by Nathan Chiappa

 Eberhard Voit, PhD

-Title: Combining Sphingolipidomics and Computational Systems Biology to Study Red Blood Cell Sphingolipid Metabolism in Health and Disease
+Title: Combining Sphingolipidomics and Computational Systems Biology to Dissect the Mechanisms of Altered Red Blood Cell Sphingolipid Metabolism in Sickle Cell Disease

 Sickle cell disease is among the most common hematologic diseases, affecting over 4 million people worldwide.
 Despite knowing the genetic origin of this disease for decades, our ability to treat sickle cell disease is still limited.
 Thus, an improved understanding of the mechanisms of sickle cell pathology is desperately needed.
-One aspect of sickle cell disease pathology that has not received much attention is the alteration of the membrane lipids.
+One aspect of sickle cell disease pathology that has not received much attention is the alteration of the membrane lipid metabolism.
 Sickle red blood cell membranes are subject to intense physical and oxidative damage from sickle hemoglobin.
 Thus, it is reasonable to hypothesize that sickle red blood cell lipid metabolism is dysfunctional.
 One branch of lipid metabolism that may be particularly important in red blood cells is sphingolipid metabolism.
-Research has shown that red blood cell sphingolipids regulate numerous process including cell death, adhesion to endothelial cells, and antioxidant defense of other lipids, all of which are areas relevant to sickle cell pathology.
+Research has shown that sphingolipids regulate numerous processes in red blood cells including cell death, adhesion to endothelial cells, and antioxidant defense of other lipids, all of which are areas relevant to sickle cell pathology.
 Despite this, little is known about red blood cell sphingolipid metabolism under normal or sickle conditions.